antaresproject/docs/docs/services/pagination.md

 }
 ```

-If a collection is dataprovider, the construction is somewhat different:
+If a dataprovider is a collection, the construction is somewhat different:

 ```php
 /**